avivharuzi/eslint-config-vamp/README.md

 ### typescript

-The typescript configuration required those packages in order to work:
+The typescript configuration require those packages in order to work:

 - `eslint`
 - `@typescript-eslint/eslint-plugin`